yesnik/linux-guides/prometheus/promql.md

 ### rate()

-`rate(v range-vector)` calculates the per-second average rate of increase of the time series in the range vector.
+It calculates the per-second average rate of the counter increase.
 This function works only with counters.

+#### Examples

-Return the per-second rate of HTTP requests as measured over the last 5 minutes, per time series in the range vector:
+Per-second rate of HTTP requests as measured over the last 5 mins:
 ```
 rate(http_requests_total{job="api-server"}[5m])
 ```

-Per-second rate of execution command `info` as measured over the last 10 minutes:
+Per-second rate of execution command `info` as measured over the last 10 mins:
 ```
 rate(redis_commands_total{cmd="info"}[10m])
 ```